techu2019/ICp-banking-microservices/README.md

 # Step 2 - Build and deploy a Docker image to IBM Cloud private

+## Part 1 - Deploy the Docker image to IBM Cloud private

 The objective is to build a Docker image for the banking application from your github repository and then deploy it to the IBM Cloud private local docker registry.

 In this workshop, an automatic process has been set up for you to build and deploy the Docker image to ICp.